Teatime Thursday: Susan Oxtoby on Ulrike Ottinger

 Susan Oxtoby has led BAMPFA’s Film Exhibition Department since 2005, and she was named director of film and senior film curator in 2020, overseeing BAMPFA’s Film Exhibition, Film Library & Study Center, and Film Collection departments.
 She is a member of the Library of Congress’s National Film Preservation Board, has served on the International Federation of Film Archives Executive Committee, and has been awarded medals by the governments of France and the Democratic Republic of Georgia.
 Over the course of the past thirty years, including the first part of her career, when she was based in Toronto, Oxtoby has been responsible for curating historical and contemporary retrospectives and hosting guest filmmakers, archivists, critics, and experts across a wide spectrum of world cinema.

-This event is open to Curator’s Circle members at the $1,000 level and above.
+This online event is open to Curator’s Circle members at the $1,000 level and above.
 Space is limited, and reservations will be taken on a first come, first served basis.
 Registered participants will receive an email with a secure event link on June 18.

 Please contact Director of Special Events Masha Berek at firstname.lastname@example.org for more information or to register.